We See Family From Our Own Perspective

 - I’m grateful for abundance; love, friendship, joy, community, music, solitude, insight, inspiration, motivation, health, peace, harmony, philanthropy, and prosperity.

 Love and Light

-Sheri Conaway is a writer, blogger, Virtual Assistant and advocate for cats.
+Sheri Conaway is a writer, blogger, ghostwriter, and an advocate for cats and mental health.
 Sheri believes in the Laws of Attraction, but only if you are a participant rather than just an observer.
-She is available for article writing and ghost writing to help your website and the business it supports grow and thrive.
-Her specialties are finding and expressing your authentic self.
+Her mission is to Make Vulnerable Beautiful and help entrepreneurs touch the souls of their readers and clients so they can increase their impact and their income.
 If you’d like to have her write for you, please visit her Hire Me page for more information.
 You can also find her on Facebook Sheri Levenstein-Conaway Author or in her new group, Putting Your Whole Heart Forward